RareByteStream/RareByteStream/README.md

 Personal Information:
   If we are discussing business or we are coworkers, you can use my legal name.
-Otherwise you use either my github username or one of my aliases.
+Otherwise use either my github nickname or one of my github names.
   I use my legal name in formal and legal contexts only.;
   Languages: English (B2-C1), German (A1-A2);